Streaming dictionary matching with mismatches: Algorithm

+In this section, we show our streaming algorithm for dictionary matching with $k$ mismatches.
+Similar to previous work on streaming pattern matching, we assume that we receive the patterns first, preprocess them (without accounting for the preprocessing time), and then receive the text.

-\begin{theorem} There is a streaming algorithm that solves the problem of dictionary matching with $k$ mismatches, for any $k \ge 1$, in $\Ooh(k d \log^k d)$ space and $\Ooh(k \log^{k} d + occ)$ amortised time per character.
-The algorithm is randomised and its answers are correct w.h.p.
-Both false-positive and false-negative errors are allowed. \end{theorem}
+\begin{theorem} Assume an alphabet of size $n^{\Oh(1)}$.
+There is a randomised streaming algorithm that solves dictionary matching with $k$ mismatches in $\Ooh(k d \log^k d)$ space and $\Ooh(k \log^k d + |\occ|)$ time per arriving letter.
+The algorithm has two-sided error and its answers are correct with high probability. \end{theorem}

-Note that the time complexity of the algorithm is amortised.
-In Appendix~\ref{sec:deamortise} we show how to de-amortise the running time to obtain our main result, Theorem~\ref{th:main-deamortised}.
-The techniques that we use have flavour similar to~\cite{streamdictionary,GP17,k-mismatch,Clifford:17}, but make a significant step forward to allow \emph{both} mismatches and multiple patterns.
+Hereafter we assume $k \log \log d < \log^k d$ (all logs are in base two), which is true for any~$d \ge 3$ and $k \ge 1$.
+For $d = 1,2$ we can use Corollary~\ref{cor:streaming-k-mismatch} to achieve the complexities of Theorem~\ref{th:main-deamortised}.
+We also assume that $\log^k d < n$, as otherwise we can use the deterministic $k$-errata tree (Section~\ref{sec:reminderkerratatree}): namely, during the preprocessing step the algorithm builds the $k$-errata tree for the reverses of the patterns.
+During the main stage, at every position of the text the algorithm runs a dictionary look-up with $k$ mismatches for the suffix of the text of length $n$.
+The algorithm uses $\Oh(nd + d \log^k d) = \Oh(d \log^k d)$ space and $\Oh(n + \log^k d \log \log n + |\occ|) = \Ooh(k \log^k d + |\occ|)$ time per letter.